 How Hair Grows

-If there is one simple truth in life, it must be that nothing in life is as simple as it seems!
-So, it should come as no surprise that the strand of hair which you found clinging to your brush this morning is an amazingly complex part of your body.
 Hair begins appearing on the human body while it is still in the womb.
-By the time the developing fetus reaches 22 weeks old, there are already 5 million follicles on the body.
-Interestingly enough, that is the follicles that will ever develop regardless of how long you live.
-None will ever be added.
+By the time the developing fetus is 22 weeks old, there are already 5 million follicles on the body.
+Those are all the follicles that you will ever have no matter how long you live.
+No new follicles will ever be added.

 The Anatomy of a Hair